Symmetric graphs with complete quotients

 If we wish to classify all such triples $(\G, G, \B)$ with $v\ge b$, it remains to analyse the triples occurring in parts (c) and (d) of Corollary~3.1.2.
 In~\cite{GP2} we proved that when $t=1$ in case (c), then either $v\le b+1$ or $(\G , G, \B)$ is uniquely determined; we also made inroads into classifying the triples with $v=b+1$ or $v=b$.
-In~\cite{GP3} we continue the analysis of this latter case with a view to classifying all exceptional triples with $v\ge b$ and $t\ge 2$.
+Thus the following problem remains open.
+Its solution would complete the classification of all exceptional triples $(\Ga, G, \B)$ with $v\ge b$.